Suterra Aids in Lodi Area-Wide Vine Mealybug Biocontrol Demonstration in Grapes

 Suterra May 10, 2023 7:00:00 AM

-Over the past two decades, vine mealybug has become an increasingly prominent threat for vine growers in the Lodi, California region.
+Over the past two decades, vine mealybug has become an increasingly prominent threat to vine growers throughout California.
 As vine mealybug can spread leafroll virus, which can permanently damage vines and make vineyards less suitable for replanting, growers are understandably seriously concerned about the rapid spread of this pest.

 Several integrated pest management (IPM) strategies have been explored to control this insect, the most popular of which have been augmentative biocontrol and mating disruption.
 Through a grant from SARE, the Lodi Winegrape Commission worked with and demonstrated to growers in the region that sustainable IPM strategies can be extremely effective at managing this severe pest.

 In previous work, Principle Investigator Dr. Stephanie Bolton determined that the use of pheromone-based mating disruption products is “imperative for the Lodi winegrowing region” in order to combat vine mealybug.
 Therefore, this Lodi project was not about proving the efficacy of mating disruption but instead demonstrating its value to growers that may be unfamiliar with the technology and increasing the adoption of this sustainable approach.